joseibanezlujan/Covid19/0-Covid-TEST.md

 * Table "CovidDeaths" containing:  location, date, population, cases, deaths and hospitalization related information.
 * Table "CovidVaccinations" containing: location, date, age, gdp, diseases and other vaccination related data.

+Please note that because original data files were created using an en-US system I had to convert this data using Powerquery indicating that their origin and saving the modified results on my system (es-ES).
+If you have an en-US system then this step can be skipped.

 # Creating Queries and Views